Counselling Skills (RQF) Level 3

-The approximate amount of time required to complete the course is 270 hours.
+The approximate amount of time required to complete the course is 270 hours.^ Back to top ^

-This course is knowledge based, but it includes a practical aspect which will be used to demonstrate your skills.
-To meet the criteria, you will be required to interact with a number of case study scenarios and provide audio / visual evidence to support these skills.
-This is so your assessor can see how you apply your knowledge to different situations and to help you confidently practising your new learnt skills.
+This course is knowledge-based, however, it includes a practical aspect so that you can demonstrate your newly-found skills.
+To meet the assessment criteria, you will be required to interact with several case study scenarios and provide audio/visual evidence to support these skills.
+This is so your assessor can see how you apply your knowledge to different situations, which will, in turn, help you confidently practise your skills in the future.

-You will also be required to produce a variety of activity records and reflective accounts as well as a development journal to help you track and reflect on the ways you have applied you counselling skills in your everyday life.
+You will also be required to produce a variety of activity records and reflective accounts, as well as a development journal to help you track and reflect on the ways you have applied your counselling skills in your everyday life.^ Back to top ^

-All professional development students are eligible for the NUS Extra card, which gives you access to over 200 UK student discounts with brands like Co-op, Amazon and ASOS.
-Apply and find out more at http://cards.nusextra.co.uk/
+All professional development students are eligible for the NUS Extra / Totum card, which gives you access to over 200 UK student discounts with brands like Co-op, Amazon and ASOS.
+Apply and find out more athttp://cards.nusextra.co.uk/